attifmazhar/AndroidInterview/README.md

 3. How does Jetpack Compose handle performance and efficiency, and what strategies do you use to optimize it?
 Jetpack Compose handles performance and efficiency by using a virtual tree structure that avoids the need to manually manage view recycling.
 To optimize performance, you can use the following strategies:
-Avoiding unnecessary recompositions by using remember to cache values Limiting the scope of Composable functions to minimize the number of updates Using the lazyColumn or lazyRow functions to create lazy-loading lists
+- Avoiding unnecessary recompositions by using remember to cache values
+- Limiting the scope of Composable functions to minimize the number of updates
+- Using the lazyColumn or lazyRow functions to create lazy-loading lists

 4. How do you handle layout and theming in Jetpack Compose, and what are some tips for creating responsive UIs?
 Layout and theming in Jetpack Compose are handled using the Box and Column Composable functions, which allow you to arrange UI components in a flexible and responsive layout.
 To create responsive UIs, you can use the following tips:
 - Using Box to create overlapping views
 - Using Spacer to add empty space between views
 - Using ConstraintLayout to create complex layoutsJetpack Compose is a relatively new technology, and as such, there are some challenges and limitations to its use in Android app development.
-One of the main challenges is the lack of compatibility with older Android versions, as Jetpack Compose requires Android API level 21 or higher.
-Additionally, there may be some performance issues with larger and more complex UIs.
-Another challenge is the learning curve associated with learning a new technology, especially for developers who are used to traditional Android UI development.

 Here's an example of using Box to create overlapping views:
 @Composable
 fun MyBox() {